 The root cause of patient non-compliance is nearly always communication failure on the part of the practice team in one or more of the three hot spots.
 These hot spots are:

 - No Instructions – The patient was not given any instructions at all.
 This is the most obvious failure.

 - Misinterpreted Instructions –The instructions were not clear to the patient and, as a result, were misunderstood or misinterpreted.
 This is the most common failure.

 - Method of Communication is Not Working – The method of communication did not support the patient and enable them to easily follow instructions e.g. digitally illiterate patients receive appointment information via email or SMS.
 This is the most misunderstood failure.

-Based on my work with many different healthcare practices, the root cause of patient non-compliance is nearly always communication failure on the part of the practice team.
+Based on our work with many different healthcare practices, the root cause of patient non-compliance is nearly always communication failure on the part of the practice team.
 You can easily confirm this for your practice through a detailed discovery process.

-Solving this problem
+Solving this problem.

 Solving this problem is centred around improving patient-practice communication.

 Today, medical appointments can be made via online booking, the phone, or face-to-face.
 The patient experience related to each method should be documented and scrutinised to identify communication hot spots and obstacles impeding patients to comply with appointment instructions.